Many relatives and friends of his thought he might make it to the century mark, but he fell two years and nine months short.

 He loved that farm and he loved the outdoors.
 Just a few months before his death, he was still climbing aboard his Massey Ferguson 165 tractor to brush-hog fields.

-He bought that tractor in 1970 to replace the 1952 "red belly" Ford, which my grandma had purchased nearly 20 years before.
+He bought that tractor in 1970 to replace the 1952 "red belly" Ford, which my grandpa had purchased nearly 20 years before.
 I drove both of them many times over the years.

 During the calling hours and funeral, a collage of photos flipped from one to another on two screens in the corners of the room where the casket laid.
 My favorite was a shot of him pulling a wagon with the 165.